 - (1) Sitting in front of his home computer console, a teenage boy feverishly types in password after password in an attempt to access the mystery computer he has stumbled upon.
 Although he is somewhat discouraged by his vain attempts to solve this particular Rubik's cube, he finally cracks the code and he is "in."
 Like a kid in a candy store, he excitedly applies his small amount of knowledge of computers obtained through a summer course and "browses" through the system.
 After a thorough look, he hangs up the phone, finishes his algebra homework, and goes to bed, satisfied with his computer safecracking achievement. - (2) Does this sound like a scene from the popular movie, War Games?
-As impossible as it seems, our mental image of the computer "hacker" (so-named for the ability but not as glamorous as it looks.
-Hacking should be recognized as nothing more than what it really is--breaking and entering, invasion of privacy, and in some cases, theft and destruction of property.
+As impossible as it seems, our mental image of the computer "hacker" (so-named for the ability to hack up computer systems) is not so far from reality, but not as glamorous as it looks.
+Hacking should be recognized as nothing more than what it really is-breaking and entering, invasion of privacy, and in some cases, theft and destruction of property.
 It should also show why there is a need for government regulation of home computers.